CET Taiwan: Summer Study Abroad

 Life in Taipei

 A paradise for nature lovers, foodies, and entrepreneurs everywhere, there’s no shortage of opportunities to explore what interests you.
 Take advantage of Taiwan’s status as a key player in the high-tech industry with an internship.
 Feast at one of the city’s many night markets.
 Watch a little league game.
 Bike the riverside.
 Check out the vibrant music scene.
-On weekends, explore Tainan or hop a flight to Hong Kong.
+On weekends, take a high-speed train to explore the rest of Taiwan or even hop a flight to Hong Kong.

 Experience Taiwan with CET